 - Guarantee: Osprey’s All Mighty.

 You can see more about philosophy and people behind the women-specific design in this video:

 So, to conclude this text about Osprey Tempest 40 pack for women, this is a great modern tool, and the weight is its best feature.
-It is hard to find anything that would match this pack with respect to this.
 But bear in mind a few missing things mentioned above, and see if they are essential to you or not.
 The price is high, but this is a quality tool worth investment.